-Trips are comprised of 3-4 leaders per 15-20 participants.
-Each trip has at least one male and one female student leader who represent a variety of class years.
-Student leaders participate in mandatory training prior to the trips, including a course in basic wilderness first aid, in order to ensure safe and well-run trips.
-Some trips may also include a faculty member depending on interest.
+Trips are comprised of 3-4 First Year Guides per 15-20 participants.
+Each trip has at least one male and one female guide who represent a variety of class years.
+First Year Guides participate in mandatory training prior to the trips, including a course in basic wilderness first aid, in order to ensure safe and well-run trips.

 - Santa Barbara Multi-Sport